kevin-44/WAX_ExpressTrade_Integration/README.md

 ---

 All [endpoints](https://github.com/OPSkins/trade-opskins-api) of the WAX ExpressTrade API can be called using the same base structure.
-For instance, the [GetItems](https://github.com/OPSkins/trade-opskins-api/blob/master/IItem/GetItems.md) endpoint can be called as followed:
+For instance, the [GetItems](https://github.com/OPSkins/trade-opskins-api/blob/master/IItem/GetItems.md) endpoint can be called as shown:

 ```
 <?php